alliebourden/alliebourden/README.md

 <h1 align="center">Hi 👋, I'm Allie</h1>
 <h3 align="center">A software developer from Newfoundland, Canada</h3>

 - 💻 I am a software developer currently residing in St. John's, NL.
-I am currently engaged in the Get Coding mentorship program, acquiring the necessary skills and knowledge to excel as a full stack developer.
+As a student in the Get Coding mentorship program, I am acquiring the necessary skills and knowledge to excel as a full stack developer.
 - 🏨 My professional background lies in hospitality & tourism, where I work as an instructor at the College of the North Atlantic.
 My post-secondary studies include tourism and graphic design, bringing a diverse skill set to my pursuit of software development.
 - 🌲 I enjoy spending time outdoors hiking and camping with my family and dog, or playing games with my friends. 🎲